LEADING EDGE IDENITIFIES EXTENSIVE NICKEL AND COBALT IN HISTORIC GALLERIES

 - Field mapping indicates 11 galleries and mineralization throughout the license area

-Vancouver, January 23, 2023 – Leading Edge Materials Corp. ("Leading Edge Materials" or the "Company") LEM (Nasdaq First North: LEMSE) LEMIF (FRA: 7FL) is pleased to announce that it is ahead of schedule in exploration of its exclusive and 100% owned Bihor Sud license in the Apuseni Mountains of central-western Romania.
+Vancouver, January 23, 2023 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) (FRA: 7FL) is pleased to announce that it is ahead of schedule in exploration of its exclusive and 100% owned Bihor Sud license in the Apuseni Mountains of central-western Romania.

 Eric Krafft, Interim CEO of the Company, states: “We are extremely pleased with the rapid work progress to date and the support we are receiving from the involved state organizations and our Romanian JV-partner Remat.
 Amongst all participants in this exploration program, there is growing excitement fueled by the findings in the first reopened gallery.
 Following initial sampling, the Company will target underground and surface drilling to determine the extent of mineralized structures.
 There are at least 11 galleries accessing different mineralized structures, so there are already other identified exploration targets.
 Further drill targets are identified by our mapping and geophysical program, adding significant potential for mineralization beyond whatever is encountered in these initial two galleries.”